 *Richard Henry Boyd was born on this date in 1843.
 He was a Black preacher, missionary, entrepreneur, publisher, banker, educator, writer, and Black Nationalist.

 He contributed to the founding and growth of Bishop College, Guadalupe College, Boyd’s Normal Institute, Central Texas College, Roger Williams University, and the National Baptist Theological and Missionary Training Seminary in Nashville.
-Boyd wrote more than fourteen denominational books, including Plantation Melody Songs, Theological Kernals, An Outline of Negro Baptist History, and The Story of the Publishing Board.
-He traveled globally, including the World’s Baptist Alliance Meeting in London.
+Boyd wrote more than fourteen denominational books, including Plantation Melody Songs, Theological Kernels, An Outline of Negro Baptist History, and The Story of the Publishing Board.
+He traveled globally, including at the World’s Baptist Alliance Meeting in London.

 He was involved in organizing the One Cent Savings Bank, the Nashville Globe newspaper, the National Baptist Church Supply Company, the National Negro Doll Company, and the Baptist Sunday School Congress.
-He was a member of various fraternal, civic, and professional organizations; he also was a leader of Black Nashville’s 1905 streetcar boycott and purchasing agent of the Union Transportation Company.
+He was a member of various fraternal, civic, and professional organizations; he was a leader of Black Nashville’s 1905 streetcar boycott and purchasing agent of the Union Transportation Company.
 Richard Henry Boyd died in August 1927.